greedia/greedia/README.md

 # Greedia

 Greedia is a cloud-drive mounting application with the goal of heavily caching media and serving it fast.
-It does this by indexing the drive upfront and smart-caching the beginning of every media file (by default, 10 seconds).
+It does this by indexing the drive upfront and smart-caching the beginning of every media file (by default, 10 seconds of content).

+The Greedia cache contains a permanent cache with the first X seconds of each file (the "hard cache"), along with a space-limited cache for the rest of the data (the "soft cache").

 ***Greedia is extremely alpha at the moment, and the polish and documentation are very lacking.
 Expect things to break.***